 Many young people think they have time to plan an estate, either because they are just starting out or because they don’t have much of anything to leave behind if something happens to them.
 In reality, most people own more than they think.
 More importantly, an estate plan should include documents that appoint someone to make important health care decisions on your behalf if you become too incapacitated to handle them on your own.
 An accident or illness can happen to anyone regardless of age or wealth.

 St. Paul Estate Planning and Probate Lawyers

 Are you ready to talk about your estate plan?
-Call the Minnesota probate and estate planning attorneys at Jeffrey P. Scott & Associates, LLC today at (651) 968-1457 to talk about your estate planning or probate case.
+Call the Minnesota probate and estate planning attorneys at Jeffrey P. Scott & Associates, LLC today our office to talk about your estate planning or probate case.
 Our lawyers are here to help.